Integration Architecture

 The firmware version is only handled by calls to https://api.frame.io, when making calls to https://applications.frame.io, the header has no effect.

-It’s finally time to make some API calls!
-It’s time to learn how to Authenticate and Authorize with C2C.
-Let’s get you set up!
+It's time to make some API calls!
+Let's learn how to authenticate and authorize with C2C.
+Follow the setup guide to get started.